edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns_tips.md

     > Start with basic patterns (e.g., Singleton, Factory Method, Strategy) and gradually move to
     > more complex ones (e.g., Composite, Observer, Command).
     >
-    > Don't try to memorize all design patterns at once.
+    > Don't try to memorise all design patterns at once.
 Focus on understanding a few well and
     > apply them to real-world problems before moving on to others.

 * **Understand the Intent, Not Just the Structure**